InnovateAsterisk/Browser-Phone/README.md

 ```
 $ cd aster[tab]
 ```
-Going to install afain, so go back to root:
+Going to install again, so go back to root:
 ```
 $ sudo su
 ```